-DFOG, short for Digital Fiber Optic Gyroscope, is patent pending technology which has been developed over 25 years involving two research institutions.
+DFOG, short for Digital FOG or Digital Fiber Optic Gyroscope, is patent pending technology which has been developed over 25 years involving two research institutions.
 DFOG was created to meet the demand for smaller and more cost effective FOGs, while increasing reliability and accuracy.

-This technological breakthrough enables new opportunities for commercial and defense applications requiring always available, ultra-high accuracy, orientation and navigation.
+This technological breakthrough enables new opportunities for commercial and defence applications requiring always available, ultra-high accuracy, orientation and navigation.

 The next generation of fiber optic gyroscopes